Kids United: Nathan Laface

-He doesn't publicly speak about his relationships but he does have a girlfriend.

 Valentina Tronel

-Valentina was born on 6 April 2009 (age 13).
+Valentina was born on 6 April 2009 (age 16).
 She was born in Brittany, France.
-She auditioned for The Voice Kids at the age of 6, with the song Tra te e il mare by Laura Pausini, though none of the judges selected her for their team.
+She auditioned for The Voice Kids at the age of 7, with the song Tra te e il mare by Laura Pausini, though none of the judges selected her for their team.
 She is the youngest member of Kids United Nouvelle Génération.
 She also participated in The Tremplin 2018.
 Two years later, she represented France in the Junior Eurovision Song Contest 2020 with her first single J'imagine.
 She went on to win the contest, giving France its first victory in the JESC.